 Euura glutinosae (formerly Euura viridissimus)

-Very similar to Euura dispar and Euura viridis.
+Very similar to Euura dispar and Euura viridis both of which feed on birches rather than alders.
 Examination of the saw or penis valve is required for determination.
 A largely green and creamy-white species marked with black and brown tints.
 It has a distinctive, almost white, metascutellum with a central round or elliptical black mark.
 When viewed from above the supraclypeal area does not project in front of the antennal sockets.
 The postocellar area is mostly pale but may be marked with a small black spot.
 The antennae are conspicuously pale below and at the apices.

 Euura glutinosae larvae feed on alder.